Diagnostic and treatment of colon (bowel) cancer in Germany

-Barium enema or ergographyareX-ray methods of investigation with contrast.
-With barium enema procedure the doctor assesses the state of the intestine in real time, and while ergography procedure - a picture is taken.
+Barium enema or irrigography are X-ray methods of investigation with contrast.
+During the barium enema procedure a doctor assesses the state of the intestine in real time, and during the irrigography a picture is taken.
 Before this, the patient undergoes an enema with contrast medium (barium sulphate).
-Using these methods the doctor can estimate the shape, the size of the tumour, its location and possible complications (germination of the bladder, small intestine, and vagina).
+Using these methods the doctor can estimate the shape and size of the tumor, its location and possible complications (germination in the bladder, small intestine, and vagina).

 Chemotherapy and radiation therapy are both used before and after surgery as an adjuvant treatment.

 In addition to the used in the past decades techniques, new technologies and products are actively implemented into the clinical practice.
 They help to treat bowel cancer more effectively.

 Laparoscopic bowel resection.
 Earlier operations on malignant tumors of the colon were performed only with the use of laparotomy, but now many types of tumors can be removed with laparoscopic techniques.
 The intervention is carried out through several incisions of the minimum size.
 This greatly facilitates the postoperative period with the same operation effectiveness.